e-mny/maze_stm32robot/README.md

 ## Acknowledgments 🫡

-- Special thanks to all team members who contributed to this project.
+- Special thanks to all team members who contributed to this project!
+Many sleepless nights were scarificed...
-- Inspired by various open-source maze-solving robots and algorithms.